Top Menu

 Summary

-The esophagus is the tube that carries food, liquids and saliva from your mouth to the stomach.
-You may not be aware of your esophagus until you swallow something too large, too hot or too cold.
-You may also become aware of it when something is wrong.
+The esophagus is the muscular tube that carries food and liquids from your mouth to the stomach.
+You may not be aware of your esophagus until you swallow something too large, too hot, or too cold.
+You may also notice it when something is wrong.
+You may feel pain or have trouble swallowing.

-The most common problem with the esophagus is gastroesophageal reflux disease (GERD).
-It happens when a band of muscle at the end of your esophagus does not close properly.
+The most common problem with the esophagus is GERD (gastroesophageal reflux disease).
+With GERD, a muscle at the end of your esophagus does not close properly.
 This allows stomach contents to leak back, or reflux, into the esophagus and irritate it.
 Over time, GERD can cause damage to the esophagus.
-Other problems include heartburn and cancer.

 Treatment depends on the problem.
-Some get better with over-the-counter medicines or changes in diet.
+Some problems get better with over-the-counter medicines or changes in diet.
 Others may need prescription medicines or surgery.

 National Institute of Diabetes and Digestive and Kidney Diseases